bihealth/sodar-core/docs/source/major_changes.rst

     project.
 Note that in this release, several dependencies were also dropped.
     Unless your repository explicitly requires them, we recommend dropping those packages from your SODAR Core based repository as well.
+Javascript Dependencies
+    Javascript libraries have been upgraded to jQuery v3.7, DataTables v2.3.4 and Clipboard v2.0.11.
+If you include any of these dependencies manually in the templates on your site, you should ensure they are up to date.

 Django v5.2 Upgrade
 -------------------